sidebase/nuxt-auth/README.md

 })
 ```

+Note: The above credential-provider example is taken over in part from the [NextAuth.js credentials example](https://next-auth.js.org/configuration/providers/credentials).
+It is _not_ considered safe for production usage and you would need to adapt it further, e.g., by calling another service that provides authentication, such as [strapi](#example-with-a-custom-strapi-jwt-provider)

 ##### Example with a custom Strapi JWT provider

 This section gives an example of how the `NuxtAuthHandler` can be configured to use Strapi JWTs for authentication via the `CredentialsProvider` provider.